 IV.
 Regulation Statement

-candidates.
-Exceptions, although rare, may be made upon recommendation of the President when the unique and/or urgent needs of the College require the immediate appointment of a qualified candidate.
+Although exceptions may be made upon the recommendation of the President, these will be limited to times when the unique and/or urgent needs of the College require the immediate appointment of a qualified candidate.

-Full-time hiring for administrative and staff positions will occur at the entry level and at the minimum salary established for the position.
-The starting salary for faculty hires will be within the entry-level range (typically up to 15%) for the “Instructor” level rank.
-Some flexibility on establishing a starting salary for all full-time positions or initial rank may be allowed in consideration of market factors and in accordance with the provisions of union agreements.
-Any request to hire above entry-level rank or minimum salary must be justified and approved by the President prior to any effort to recruit for a position.
+Full-time hiring for administrative and support staff positions will occur at the entry level and at the minimum salary established for the position.
+Some flexibility on establishing a starting salary for full-time administrative and support staff positions may be allowed in consideration of market factors and in accordance with provisions identified in the collectively bargained agreements.
+Any request to hire above the minimum salary for the band must be justified to and approved by the President prior to any effort to recruit for a position.

 Positions Covered

-Although not required to follow this regulation for reassignments, transfers or filling interim, acting or hourly positions, it is expected that the College will continue to strive towards the goals of diversity and excellence in the filling of these positions.
+Although not required to follow this regulation for reassignments, transfers, or filling interim, acting or hourly positions, it is expected that the College will continue to strive towards its commitment to diversity, inclusion, equity, belonging, and excellence in the filling of these positions.

-The Staff serve a crucial role in the staffing process.
-They develop hiring criteria, draft advertisements, assist in identifying the qualified applicant pool, interview identified candidates and recommend candidates to the appropriate Vice President for potential hire.
-At each step of the process, staff provide the expertise and knowledge of their discipline to enable the Human Resources Department to implement the staffing regulations.
+Interview committee members serve a crucial role in the staffing process.
+The interview committee provides input on hiring criteria, may identify discipline specific recruitment sources, may provide feedback and suggestions for interview questions, may add to the recommended interview pool, and interviews and recommends candidates (preferably 3), in alphabetical order, to the Hiring Manager and appropriate Vice President/Associate Vice President for potential hire.
+At each step of the process, committee members provide the expertise and knowledge of their discipline to enable the Human Resources Department to implement the staffing regulations.

 Time Frame

-All parties should be aware that the hiring/staffing cycle might last several months, from pre-determination to Board of Trustee action.
+The hiring/staffing cycle might last several months, from pre-determination to Board of Trustee action.
 The Board of Trustees normally meets once a month and the Board must take formal action to authorize the hiring of employees upon the President’s recommendation.
 The scheduling of interviews and the review and recommendation process should be developed with Board meeting dates in mind.
+Board materials are due to Human Resources approximately 2-3 weeks before the Board meeting date.

 Terminology Definitions